-In this work, we have presented a parametric nonlinear dimensionality reduction method that can provide topology-preserving visualizations of high-dimensional data, while allowing new data to be mapped into existing visualizations without complete reinitialization.
-In our experiments, we presented SONG with both heterogeneous (Section \ref{biased_exp}) and homogeneous (Section \ref{unbiased_exp}) data increments, and observed that in both cases, SONG is superior than parametric t-SNE in preserving cluster placements when incorporating new data.
-We further observed in the aforementioned Sections that the visualizations provided by SONG has cluster quality on par with UMAP, and superior to non-parametric t-SNE.
-We also conclude that SONG is robust to noisy and highly mixed clusters (Section \ref{noise_exp}), and that SONG is capable of preserving specific topologies (Section \ref{tp_exp}) inferred from the input.
+In this work, we have presented a parametric nonlinear dimensionality reduction method called Self-Organizing Nebulous Growths (SONG) that can provide topology-preserving visualizations of high-dimensional data, while allowing new data to be mapped into existing visualizations without complete reinitialization.
+In our experiments, we presented SONG with both heterogeneous (Section \ref{biased_exp}) and homogeneous (Section \ref{unbiased_exp}) data increments, and observed that in both cases, SONG is superior to parametric t-SNE in preserving cluster placements when incorporating new data.
+Additionally, SONG's cluster visualization quality is on par with UMAP and superior to non-parametric t-SNE.
+We also showed that SONG is robust to noisy and highly mixed clusters (Section \ref{noise_exp}), and that SONG is capable of preserving specific topologies (Section \ref{tp_exp}) inferred from the input.

-In addition, SONG has a few merits compared to existing methods.
-First of all, although originated from SOM, SONG is a general dimensionality reduction method.
-SOM relies on a uniform grid of 2 or 3 dimensions to obtain the self organization of coding vectors, which renders SOM with limited utility in providing representations of more than 3 dimensions.
-Since SONG uses a generic graph independent of output dimensionality, SONG can be a viable preprocessing technique to reduce the dimensionality down to more than three dimensions.

-Second, SONG is especially useful for visualization of large datasets where considerable heterogeneity is present.
-This heterogeneity may be the product of undesired batch effects \cite{gandolfo2018rle}, or genuine variation of populations of the data.
+The main merit of SONG is its usefulness in visualizing large datasets where considerable heterogeneity is present.
+This heterogeneity may be due to undesired batch effects \cite{gandolfo2018rle} or genuine variation in the populations of data.
 Consequently, SONG may be a promising tool for large-scale benchmarking projects that require coordination and curation of highly heterogeneous data, such as the Human Cell Atlas \cite{regev2017science}.